PLEASE NOTE PLAN B COURSE IS NOW CONFIRMED DUE TO HIGH WATER FLOW IN THE TUKITUKI RIVER

 Traversing Mt Erin, Mt Kahuranaki and iconic Te Mata Peak, the course will cross private land, and take in some incredible breathtaking Hawke's Bay scenery.
 The course is rugged, testing and very rewarding.
 Enjoy beautiful ancient woodland, craggy ridgetop views, scenic farmland, fun single track, gravel road and a few hearty crossings of the Tukituki River.

-Exact details to be confirmed.
 Participants on leg 2 will gently climb up from the Tukituki River transition, across farmland (thus avoiding the tar sealed section).
-Upon reaching the access road to Mt Kahuranaki, participants will head up to the 646m trig, where they will then enjoy a fun, fast descent back (on a different route to the uphill track) back down to the River to cross at the same point as transition 1.
+Upon reaching the access road to Mt Kahuranaki, participants will head up to the 646m trig via new tracks on the south side of this hill, where they will then enjoy a fun, fast descent back (on a different route to the uphill track) back down to the River to cross at the same point as transition 1.

 NOTE 1: The course description is subject to change and should be referred to as a guide only.